 Terms of Sales

-In order to ensure efficient centralization of our contractual documentation, we have chosen to draft a version of our General Conditions and to invite you to refer to their Appendix . , which forms an integral part of it, in order to identify your Merchant depending on whether, following an Order on the Site, you opt for delivery:
+To ensure efficient centralization of our contractual documentation, we have chosen to draft a version of our General Terms and Conditions and invite you to refer to their Appendix , which forms an integral part thereof, in order to identify your Merchant depending on whether, following an Order on the Site, you opt for delivery:

 - at home;

-- or Click & Collect in one of the Stores listed in the Appendix.
+- or via Click & Collect in one of the Stores listed in the Annex.

 hereinafter referred to as the " Merchant "